 How to Locate .htaccess in WordPress?

-WordPress officially recommends NGINX & Apache for running your sites.
+WordPress officially recommends NGINX and Apache for running your sites.
 If your WordPress site runs on NGINX, you will see no .htaccess file as it doesn’t use this file.
-But, if your WordPress site is hosted on Apache Web Server, you will find the .htaccess file in the root directory (public_html or www).

-To access your .htaccess file, connect your server via FTP Client like FileZilla & go to your application root folder.
+- To access your .htaccess file, connect your server via an FTP Client like FileZilla & go to your application’s root folder.
+In my case, the root path is “/applications/sqzucfcyqb/public_html”.

-Also, if you see no .htaccess file, it might be hidden (it doesn’t have any file extension), mainly because the file manager hides it for security reasons.
+- If you see no .htaccess file, it might be hidden (it doesn’t have any file extension), mainly because the file manager hides it for security reasons.
+To access the .htaccess hidden file, go to the server option (in FileZilla) and check the Force Showing Hidden Files option.

 The Default WordPress .htaccess File